byu-cce270/content/docs/unit1/5_gantt_charts/gantt_hw.md

     ![header_format.png](images/header_format.png)

 5. In cell I4, write this formula: =G2-weekday(G2,3)+(G3-1)*7.
 6. In cell J4, write =I4+1 and hit enter.
 Drag this formula/cell out to AJ4.

-   - Hint: The formula will look like = [cell where your project start date is] - WEEKDAY([cell where your project start date is], 3).

 7. In cell I5, we will reference the day of the week the date above it will fall on.

    - Hint: Use the LEFT() and TEXT() functions to do this.